 Intracytoplasmic Sperm Injection (ICSI) refers to the special form of In Vitro Fertilisation which is primarily done in severe cases of male infertility.
 For the process of ICSI, at first, the eggs are harvested and denuded after 2-3 hours and then transferred to a lab dish.
 Within a few hours, a single sperm is injected through a fine needle to the centre of an egg cell with the help of an ICSI machine.
 This is done to aid the process of fertilization.
 If the process is successful, the cell will divide and start to form an embryo.

 Usually, several egg cells are harvested and fertilized at the same time and once embryos are made they are transferred as per their quality and grading.
-The ICSI Center in Lucknow is a state-of-the-art fertility center providing a complete range of solutions for infertility.
-Our team provides the most advanced treatment, diagnosis, and care for our patients.

 Why is ICSI done?

 Circumstances, where ICSI is recommended, include:

 - Poor sperm morphology or Abnormal shape of sperm

 - In cases of azoospermia or no sperm in the semen level.